 Amendment or Termination of the Amended 2021 Plan.
 Our Board may amend or terminate the Amended 2021 Plan at any time and from time to time, and the Compensation Committee may amend or cancel outstanding awards for changes in the law or other lawful purpose, provided that (i) such changes may not adversely affect the rights under outstanding awards without the consent of the holder and (ii) neither the Board nor the Compensation Committee will have the power or authority to decrease the exercise price of any outstanding stock option or stock appreciation right, other than in connection with certain corporate events impacting the Company's capital stock.
-No award granted under the Amended 2021 Plan while the plan is in effect will be adversely altered or impaired by the termination of the plan without the consent of the holder
+No award granted under the Amended 2021 Plan while the plan is in effect will be adversely altered or impaired by the termination of the plan without the consent of the holder.

 Adjustments.
-If, as a result of any reorganization, recapitalization, reclassification, stock dividend, stock split, reverse stock split or other similar change in the Company's capital stock, the outstanding shares of common stock are increased or decreased or are exchanged for a different number or kind of shares or other securities of the Company, or additional shares or new or different shares or other securities of the Company or other non-cash assets are distributed with respect to such shares of common stock or other securities, or, if, as a result of any merger or consolidation, sale of all or substantially all of the assets of the Company, the outstanding shares of common stock are converted into or exchanged for a different number or kind of securities of the Company or any successor entity (or a parent or subsidiary thereof), the Compensation Committee will make an appropriate or proportionate adjustment in (i) the maximum number of shares reserved for issuance under the Amended 2021 Plan, (ii) the number of shares of common stock that may be granted to any individual recipient, (iii) the maximum number of shares that may be granted under a performance-based award, (iv) the number and kind of shares or other securities subject to any then outstanding awards under the Amended 2021 Plan, (v) the repurchase price per share subject to each outstanding restricted stock award, and (vi) the exercise price for each share of common stock subject to any then outstanding stock options and stock appreciation rights under the Amended 2021 Plan.
+If, as a result of any reorganization, recapitalization, reclassification, stock dividend, stock split, reverse stock split or other similar change in the Company's capital stock, the outstanding shares of common stock are increased or decreased or are exchanged for a different number or kind of shares or other securities of the Company, or additional shares or new or different shares or other securities of the Company or other non-cash assets are distributed with respect to such shares of common stock or other securities, or, if, as a result of any merger or consolidation, sale of all or substantially all of the assets of the Company, the outstanding shares of common stock are converted into or exchanged for a different number or kind of securities of the Company or any successor entity (or a parent or subsidiary thereof), the Compensation Committee will make an appropriate or proportionate adjustment in (i) the maximum number of shares reserved for issuance under the Amended 2021 Plan, (ii) the number of shares or other securities subject to any then outstanding awards under the Amended 2021 Plan, (v) the repurchase price per share subject to each outstanding restricted stock award, and (vi) the exercise price for each share of common stock subject to any then outstanding stock options and stock appreciation rights under the Amended 2021 Plan.
 The adjustment by the Compensation Committee will be final, binding and conclusive.